• Skip to primary navigation

 • Red pesto: fresh tomatoes, basil, garlic, and olive oil create a deeper, richer pesto option.

-Soft and fluffy gnocchi
+fluffy gnocchi with pesto

 Chunky and Firm Gnocchi